-Power estimation is critical for many decisions during the FPGA design process—from device selection to system-level power budgeting and thermal design.
-For many years, Xilinx Power Estimator (XPE) has been a leading FPGA power estimation tool; however, as FPGA, MPSoC, and adaptive compute acceleration platform (ACAP) device sizes and complexities have increased over the last few years, it has become clear that we must have a corresponding upgrade in our power estimation capabilities to better support large, complex device architectures with a range of complex, hard IP blocks.
+Power estimation is critical for many decisions during the adaptive SoC and FPGA design process—from device selection to system-level power budgeting and thermal design.
+For many years, Xilinx Power Estimator (XPE) has been a leading FPGA power estimation tool; however, as FPGA, MPSoC, and adaptive SoC device sizes and complexities have increased over the last few years, it has become clear that we must have a corresponding upgrade in our power estimation capabilities to better support large, complex device architectures with a range of complex, hard IP blocks.

 Easy Migration from XPE to PDM

-PDM is recommended for evaluating the power consumption of Versal devices, and offers seamless migration of Versal devices from XPE to PDM.
+Going forward, Power Design Manager (PDM) is preferred for evaluating the power consumption of all Versal devices.
+PDM is AMD’s most advanced power estimation tool offering seamless migration of AMD adaptive SoCs and FPGAs from XPE to PDM.
 Simply select the Import XPE File option when creating a project in PDM.
 Once the .xpe file is imported, the PDM tool updates the Versal device resource usage based on the implemented design.

-XPE will continue to support all devices prior to the Versal ACAP product family.
+XPE will continue to support all product families prior to the Versal portfolio.

 Power Design Manager for Versal devices